 Complete light cognitive activities such as homework, school reading or other educational activities at home

 3. Return to school part time

+You should consult with the school and gradually introduce schoolwork and a busy school environment.
 Your child may need to start with a shorter school day or have increased breaks during the day.
+Talk to your school about options for quiet break spaces at lunch or break time.
 School tests may need to be delayed.

 To increase academic activities.